 The Wake STEM Early College High School is a joint project between the Wake County Public School System and N.C.
 State University.
 STEM stands for science, technology, engineering, and mathematics.
 This is the school's theme, along with its designation as an Early College High School.
 Exploration of the Grand Challenges for Engineering is a common instructional focus that will extend through various courses.

 Wake Young Women's and Young Men's Leadership Academies (6-12+)

-These schools are separate academies on different campuses, but share the same program and philosophy.
-The program starts at sixth grade and continues as a blended high school and college experience.
+These schools are separate academies on different campuses but share the same program and philosophy.
+The program starts in sixth grade and continues as a blended high school and college experience.
 These small, single-gender academies develop each student as a leader and a learner.
-Themes of empowerment, innovation and collaboration are integrated in academic and extracurricular opportunites that result in each student's scholarship, service and success.
+Themes of empowerment, innovation and collaboration are integrated in academic and extracurricular opportunities that result in each student's scholarship, service and success.